 In 42 AD Claudius - a frequent visitor of Ostia - started the construction of an artificial harbour, a few kilometres to the north of Ostia.
-A huge basin was dug out, protected by two curved moles and with a lighthouse.
+A huge basin was dug out, protected by two curved moles and with a very tall lighthouse, a copy and improvement of the famous Pharos of Alexandria.
 Channels connected the basin with the Tiber, and created an artificial island between Ostia and Portus, called Isola Sacra ("Sacred Island") in late antiquity.
 The completion of the work was celebrated in 64 AD, during the reign of Nero.
 But already in 62 AD the harbour was in use: in that year 200 ships in the basin perished during a storm, perhaps a tsunami (in the same year Pompeii was struck by an earthquake).
 From now on Ostia was the main harbour of Rome for goods from the western half of the Empire.
 Puteoli, in the Bay of Naples, remained Rome's "eastern" harbour.

 Trajan built a second, hexagonal basin behind the basin of Claudius.
 The work was carried out in the years 106-113 AD, and included improvements of the Claudian harbour.
 From now on the grain fleet from Alexandria in Egypt sailed to Ostia instead of Puteoli.
 In the course of the second century Ostia and Portus became the main harbour of Rome for goods from the entire Empire.